desmond-rn/phiflow2blender/README.md

 For example:
 `./path/to/manta path/to/manta2vdb.py -d path/to/scene/data -res 64 64 64 `
+>Note: When building Mantaflow from source in Windows, make sure you run CMake in `Release` mode
 >Note: It is also possible to do this using the pyopenvdb module, but when I had issues installing the
 >module and abandoned the effort.
 3. Load the OpenVDB frame sequence in Blender, setup the scene in Blender and render!
 Since this is